 -Stop being a helicopter parent.
 You don’t have to run to the dugout between every inning to talk to your player.
 She is smart.
 Let her pay attention to what is going on out in the field as they bat instead of having to listen to you.
 Like I’ve already said.
 Relax…Enjoy the game.

 -Do not buy her a new ____________ (fill in the blank with bat/glove/cleat etc) expecting better results when the mechanics are the real problem.
 Your player will improve much more with hard work than she will with a new piece of equipment.
 Don’t get me wrong, she will need new equipment as she grows, but don’t do it just to expect different results when it’s not the equipment that is the problem.
-Save that money up that you would have spent on the equipment and get some quality lessons.
+Save that money that you would have spent on the equipment and get some quality lessons.

 -Do not live your life through her.
 Some parents push their children to fulfill the things they didn’t accomplish.
 This is not healthy.
 You’re going to push her so hard that she will eventually tire of the sport.
 Let her live her own dreams, not yours.
+Check out this great post over at GoodTherapy on living vicariously through your child.

 -Act like a mature adult.
 Don’t act out in front of her, her teammates, or anyone else at the ball field.
 You are her parents.
 If you get out there and start cussing and arguing everything then YOU are the problem.
 She’s going to be embarrassed (understandably so!).
 If you have a problem with a call then take a breath and remember it is ONLY a game.
 Stop being so narrowed visioned that you can’t see the bigger picture that this is a time to enjoy.
 The days of being able to watch your daughter play softball are numbered so make them count.